 Vacuum cleaners, people singing “happy birthday to you”, cats…the list of background noises that are overheard on a traditional audio conference go on and on.
 And even if participants have audio controls, they often don’t use them to mute themselves (or don’t know how to use the controls in the first place).
 With video conferencing, the power to mute and even remove participants is with the conference host, who can take care of either task with the click of a button.

 7. No More Waiting for Latecomers to Arrive

 Who hasn’t been stuck on a traditional audio conference call waiting for latecomers to show up?
 The awkward small talk, the “oh no every minute this starts late means a minute it will end late” anxiety, and so on.
 With video conferencing, hosts can use a conference bridge to dial a participant directly and easily bring them into the conference.

-At Carolina Digital Phone, our state-of-the-art hosted VoIP phone system is built to support video conferencing.
+At Carolina Digital Phone, our state-of-the-art hosted cloud phone system is built to support video conferencing.
 We can equip your business with:

 - Conference Room Systems that feature an 18x optical zoom HD camera, 360-degree omnidirectional pickup microphone array, and (optional) touchscreen interface connected to a projector or compatible TV.

 - Feature-rich IP Videophones that have built-in HD screens, cameras and microphones, and are perfect for enabling staff to connect face-to-face when using a Conference Room System is not possible, available or desired.

 - Desktop and Mobile Apps that allow employees to start or join video conferences from any desktop, laptop, tablet or smartphone — which is ideal for remote workers, field staff, and other “road warriors”.